qhdwight/frc-go/README.md

 ### Using the makefile (EASY)

-Install the toolchain and run `make` in the root directory
+Install the toolchain, install deps with `make deps`, and run `make` in the root directory

 ### Manually (Windows)